 Public service interpreting

-In consecutive interpreting, the interpreter takes notes as you speak and reproduces them, say in Spanish, when you stop speaking.
+In consecutive interpreting, the interpreter takes notes as you speak for a while, and reproduces them in Spanish when you stop speaking.

-I offer interpreting services between English and Spanish.
-Spanish is my mother tongue.
-Additionally, I have lived in the UK for twenty years and am used to a variety of accents.
-I have also travelled and met other English accents, such as Canadian, Kiwi and Australian.
+Liaison interpreting between English and Spanish.
+Spanish is my mother tongue, I’ve lived in the UK for twenty years and I’m familiar with a variety of accents.
+I’ve also travelled and experienced other English accents, such as Canadian, Kiwi and Australian.

 Pili was a joy to work with.
 Her excellent English and Spanish translation skills enabled my wife and registrar to follow everything that was said during a meeting where we were giving our notice of marriage.
 She was able to attend the appointment on such short notice and followed up afterward to ensure everything was understood.
 I recommend Pili because she’s professional, delivers and follows up.